Firestorm0986/frontend-proj/activities.md

   padding: 5px;
 }
 </style>
-## Planned Activities
-> Group events will occur each afternoon.
-These are intended to explore local area attractions and build family bonds.

-### Tuesday Afternoon
-> Hike and/or Bike coordinated by Johnner.
-There are 11 miles of trails and water around campus.
-We will go on an adventure and explore the surroundings toward the Dam.

-- Arial photos of Camp and Nearby [Shasta Dam](https://en.wikipedia.org/wiki/Shasta_Dam)

 <div class="row"> <!--- make a new row -->
   <!-- each column is one-third of width -->